Guam is Calling

 Whether novice or seasoned, our office also offers extensive opportunities for professional development, training, and networking through our strong partnerships with member organizations, such as the National Association of Attorneys General and the Conference of Western Attorneys General.
 In 2019, we also launched an in-house Continuing Legal Education credits program.

-We have six practice divisions that offer intensive legal experience including significant time in court or administrative proceedings:
+We have five practice divisions that offer intensive legal experience including significant time in court or administrative proceedings:

-- Our Solicitors Division provides legal representation, counsel and assistance to the government of Guam and its authorized entities.
+- Our Civil Division includes all litigation for government of Guam cases and solicitors to the various agencies.
+This includes our Litigation Unit that handles affirmative and defensive representation of government agencies, officials, and employees in litigation including suits for declaratory relief; constitutional challenges to laws and government programs; torts; and employment law matters.
+Civil Litigation attorneys have opportunities for trial and appellate practice.
+This includes our Solicitors Unit that provides legal representation, counsel and assistance to the government of Guam and its authorized entities.
 This includes providing representation in administrative proceedings, answering legal questions posed by agencies and issuing formal legal opinions.
 The Division is also responsible for all matters relative to procurement by the Government of Guam, including reviewing contracts as to form and legality and advising agencies during all phases of procurement for acquisitions $500,000 or more.

-- Our Consumer Protection Division is tasked with enforcing local laws against false, misleading and deceptive practices that are injurious to consumers, while safeguarding, educating and protecting the consumers of Guam through public and community outreaches.
-We also operate a Victim Services Center that falls under CPD.
-Our victims advocates help crime victims and their families by providing information on victims’ rights and protections, the criminal justice process, referrals for counseling, emergency assistance and safety planning.
+- Our Consumer Protection Division is tasked with enforcing local laws against false, misleading and deceptive practices that are injurious to consumers, while safeguarding, educating and protecting the consumers of Guam through public and community outreaches..

 - Our Child Support Enforcement Division assists parents with obtaining the financial support necessary for raising their children, as mandated by both federal and local law.
 CSED activities include establishing paternity of children; establishing and enforcing court orders for financial and medical support; and recovering welfare funds that have been paid on behalf of Guam’s children.

-For more information about our divisions, please visit our website: http://oagguam.org/divisions/.
-For questions about our practice, please contact our Chief Deputy Attorney General Shannon Taitano at firstname.lastname@example.org.
+For more information about our divisions, please visit our website: https://oagguam.org/divisions/.
+For questions about our practice, please contact our Chief Deputy Attorney General Joseph Guthrie at [email protected].

 What We're Looking for

 We are looking for recent graduates who are licensed and in good standing and experienced attorneys looking for professional growth.
-However, for those who have graduated from law school but not yet passed the bar, we also have employment opportunities as a senior law clerk.
+However, for those who have graduated from law school but not yet passed the bar, we also have employment opportunities as a Law Clerk.

 Employment with our office